raspberrypilearning/electricity-generation/en/step_4.md

 --- /task ---

 Give your new sprite a name.
 Below is a table that lists a number of countries and the percentage contribution of resources they use to generate electricity.
 Choose any one of the listed countries.
-It could be one you are from (if it's not already represented), a neighbouring country, somewhere you've visited, or even a country which uses a large amount of one of the resources.
+It could be one you are from (if it's not already represented), a neighbouring country, somewhere you've visited, or even a country that uses a large amount of one of the resources.

 --- task ---